rog555/abnosql/README.md

 pip install abnosql[cosmos]
 ```

-By default, abnosql does not include database depedendencies.
+By default, abnosql does not include database dependencies.
 This is to facilitate packaging
 abnosql into AWS Lambda or Azure Functions (for example), without over-bloating the packages

 # Usage